jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 **Overall:**

 As someone who [isn't afraid to tinker]({% link _posts/2021-08-07-sprite-media-player-holiday-decorations.md %}) with DIY solutions, I really appreciate how simple the Sprite is to use.
-The motion sensor opens up many possibilities for interactive displays, and the support for multiple trigger videos really adds to the effect.
-Could you get decorations to play for cheaper?
-Sure, but not this easily and with motion sensing!
+The motion sensor is a killer feature that opens up many possibilities for interactive displays, and a recent update expanded those capabilities further.
+It isn't the cheapest option on the market, but it is probably the easiest to use for the features it provides!